Journeys in Java, Level 4: Building an Empire of Microservices

 The same changes we made to the data domain in service1 also need to be made in service2 for field name changes and additions.

-private String title, format, isbn, isbn13, edition_information;
+@Data class Book { private String mongoId; private String book_id; private String title, format, isbn, isbn13, edition_information; }

 On to the new service for the book authors!